 A quirky sense of humor and a cynical streak seem to have been the impetus for an interesting book, published years ago, entitled The Peter Principle by educational scholar Dr. Laurence J. Peter.
 It is a hilarious look at the pitfalls of a bureaucratic organization.
 The original premise of the author is that in a hierarchically structured organization, people tend to be promoted up through the ranks until they reach their “level of incompetence.”
 But what does that mean?
 One might hope that increased competence would equal higher responsibility.

 Dr. Peter reasons that new employees typically start in the lower ranks.
-Then, when they prove their competence that position, they get promoted to a higher position.
+Then, when they prove their competence in that position, they get promoted to a higher position.
 They continue “climbing the ladder” until they reach a position for which they are no longer competent.
-According to Mr. Peter, the net result of this process is that most of the higher levels of a bureaucracy will be filled by incompetent people who were good at a previous job, but are not equipped for the job they’ve ended up in.
+According to Dr. Peter, the net result of this process is that most of the higher levels of a bureaucracy will be filled with incompetent people who were good at a previous job but are not equipped for the job they’ve ended up in.

 For examples, consider that a good salesperson often makes a terrible manager; a good mechanic may be a miserable shop supervisor; or a good bookkeeper is incompetent as a financial analyst.
 Dr. Peter postulates that this phenomenon is why things go wrong.
 His book contains some wry observations as “axioms” and “laws” describing how organizations deal with the problems resulting from “the Peter Principle.”